alan-turing-institute/uatk-spc/docs/usage_guide.md

 ## Adding a new study area

 A study area requires a list of MSOAs to include.
-Create a new file `config/your_region.csv` with this list, following the format of the other files in there.
-(The first line must set the column name as `"MSOA11CD"`.)
+Create a new file `config/your_region.txt` with this list, following the format of the other files in there.

 You can use the `scripts/select_msoas.py` script to generate this list based on an ONS geography code.
 The script looks for every MSOA where the `CTY20NM` is Liverpool.
 Refer to `data/raw_data/referencedata/lookUp.csv` for all geographies.

 After you write a new file, you simply run the pipeline with that as input:

 ```
-cargo run --release -- config/your_region.csv
+cargo run --release -- config/your_region.txt
 ```

 ## Docker